 If the permit application and fees are complete, DEQ will notify the permit applicant by email or postal mail that coverage under the permit has been granted.

 A guide to reusing graywater in the landscape is available for Oregon homeowners eligible for coverage under the 2401 general permit.

-A Tier 2 general permit is available for any structure that generates less than 1,200 gallons of Type 1 or Type 2 graywater per day.
+A Tier 2 general permit is available for any structure that generates less than 1,200 gallons of Type 1 or Type 2 graywater per day and is connected to a sanitary system.
 A person requesting coverage under the 2402 general permit must submit to DEQ for review a complete permit application, including: